 • We value active public and third spaces and help create them when needed and when invited.

-• Artists welcome the idea of supporting the community in exchange for affordable housing and studio affordability and have responded in overwhelmingly positive ways to this aspect.
+• Artists welcome the idea of supporting the community as part of the reciprocal exchange for affordable housing and studio affordability — and have responded positively to this aspect.

 • We gather numbers, stories and input, revising and adjusting the program along the way.